Home » Exams & Training » CESR entry to the Specialist Register » FAQs: CESR entry to the Specialist Register

 You will need to have taken the FOM’s Diploma in Occupational Medicine Examinations (or equivalent).
 However, if you have passed the Irish MFOM exams and have not taken the FOM’s AFOM exams, you will not need to do so.
 The FOM Council considered this question and concluded that the Irish exams were considered equivalent to the AFOM ones.
 This position may be subject to periodic review.

 No. You will not have to attend any formal reviews with NSOH or any LETB.
 An appraisal process you already participate in may incorporate an assessment of your progress towards an application for CESR if the appraiser is willing to carry it out.
-If you obtain advice on your progress towards CESR in your appraisal, you can notify FOM about the outcome – that either you are proceeding satisfactorily or that specific actions will be needed to get you “back on track” (FOM will not need to know what those are).
+If you obtain advice on your progress along the Portfolio Pathway in your appraisal, you can notify FOM about the outcome – that either you are proceeding satisfactorily or that specific actions will be needed to get you “back on track” (FOM will not need to know what those are).

 Can I work towards a CESR if working less than full time?

 Yes, if your employer(s) agree(s).
-You will still need to have worked at least four years WTE in OM before you apply for a CESR.
+You should still have worked at least four years WTE in OM before you apply for a CESR.

-This will be primarily available from your supervisor, but can also be obtained from your nearest RSA and from the FOM CESR advisory group.
-In addition, the SOM has a CESR support group.
+This will be primarily available from your supervisor, but can also be obtained from your nearest RSA and from the FOM Portfolio Pathway Group.
+In addition, the SOM has a Portfolio Pathway support group.

 What happens if I cannot complete the collection of all the evidence needed for a CESR application?

 This will not affect your employment and you may be able to resume this later if you choose, with what you have previously done being able to count towards your application for a CESR if you choose to make one.
-(Please note, however, that GMC indicate that they expect to see evidence which is mostly not more than five years old at the time you make an application for CESR).
+(Please note, however, that GMC indicate that they expect to see evidence which is mostly from the last six years of your practice at the time you make an application for CESR).

-Where can I find more information about CESR
+Where can I find more information about the Portfolio Pathway?

 There is additional information on the FOM and GMC websites.
 You can also make enquiries by contacting FOM in person.
-In addition, FOM holds coaching days annually for those interested in working towards obtaining a CESR and strongly recommends that you attend one of these days (anyone supervising or mentoring you is also welcome to attend if they wish).
+In addition, FOM holds coaching days annually for those interested in following the Portfolio Pathway and strongly recommends that you attend one of these days (anyone supervising or mentoring you is also welcome to attend if they wish).